space150/google-glass-playground/OpenCVFaceDetection/README.md

 ## Usage

 * It is recommended you have some method for starting running the application on Google Glass, such as Mike DiGiovanni's [launchy](https://github.com/kaze0/launchy).
-* When the application has launched swipe forward and backward to view the next image manipulation technique.
+* When the application has launched swipe forward and backward to change the detected face size.